wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 New fields will be visible everywhere by default, a part some WordPress fields.

+BEFORE writing to me read carefully ALL the documentation AND the FAQ.
+Missing this step means you are wasting my time!
 Bugs or suggestions can be mailed at: cimmino.marco@gmail.com

 REQUIREMENTS: